NinetiesPaul/node-js-tasks-api/readme.md

 The main tech behind it is NodeJs and also some others Js libraries.
 For storaging, i'm using MySQL relational database

+## Environment setup
+To run this application you must have installed on your environment:

+* `NodeJS` - For the main application
+* `NPM` - For library and packages management
+* `MySQL` - For storaging and accessing data

 ## Installation and Configuration
 This project currently uses MySQL, so you should download the MySQL Server and have it up and running on your enviroment.
 Once you have done that, run
 ```